qyhAppAcademy/portugal_trade_data_visualization/README.md

     }
 ```

-* Bar chart animation with transition, duration, and delay.
+* Bar chart animation is created using transition, duration, and delay.

 ```js
     this.svg.selectAll("myRect")